Martin Luther

 Martin Luther (/ˈluːθər/ LOO-thər; /de/; 10 November 1483 – 18 February 1546) was a German priest, theologian, author, hymnwriter, professor, and former Augustinian friar.
 Luther was the seminal figure of the Protestant Reformation, and his theological beliefs form the basis of Lutheranism.
-He is widely regarded as one of the most influential figures in Western and Christian history.
+He is considered one of the most influential figures in Western and Christian history.

 Born in Eisleben, Luther was ordained to the priesthood in 1507.
-He came to reject several teachings and practices of the contemporary Roman Catholic Church, in particular the view on indulgences and papal authority.
+He came to reject various teachings and practices of the Roman Catholic Church, in particular the view on indulgences and papal authority.
 Luther initiated an international debate on these in works like his Ninety-five Theses, which he authored in 1517.
-In 1520, Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
-Later that year, Holy Roman Emperor Charles V condemned Luther as an outlaw at the Diet of Worms.
-When Luther died in 1546, his excommunication by Leo X was still in effect.
+In 1520 Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
+Later that year the Holy Roman Emperor, Charles V, condemned Luther as an outlaw at the Diet of Worms.
+At the time of Luther's death in 1546, his excommunication was still in effect.

-Luther taught that justification is not earned by any human acts or intents or merit; rather, it is received only as the free gift of God's grace through the believer's faith in Jesus Christ.
-He held that good works were a necessary fruit of living faith, part of the process of sanctification.
-Luther's theology challenged the authority and office of the pope and bishops by teaching that the Bible is the only source of divinely revealed knowledge on the Gospel, and opposed sacerdotalism by considering all baptized Christians to be a holy priesthood.
-Those who identify with these, as well as Luther's wider teachings, are called Lutherans, although Luther insisted on Christian or Evangelical (German: evangelisch), as the only acceptable names for individuals who professed Christ.
+Luther taught that justification is not earned by any human acts or intents or merit.
+He preached it instead is received only as the free gift of God's grace through the believer's faith in Jesus.
+Luther held that good works were a necessary fruit of living faith, part of the process of sanctification.
+Luther's theology challenged the authority and office of the pope and bishops by teaching that the Bible is the only source of divinely revealed knowledge on the Gospel, and opposed sacerdotalism – the belief that a priesthood was needed as an intermediary between God and individuals or humanity; he considered all baptised Christians to be a holy priesthood.
+Those who identify with these, as well as Luther's wider teachings, are called Lutherans, although Luther insisted on Christian or Evangelical (German: evangelisch), as the only acceptable names for persons who professed Christ.